 Current Research Studies

-- Using event related brain potentials (ERP) to examine maturation of auditory processing in the cortex and how it relates to typical and atypical language development in preschool and school-aged children (Elaine Kwok).
+- Using event related brain potentials (ERP) to examine maturation of auditory processing in the cortex and how it relates to typical and atypical language development in preschool and school-aged children (Elaine Kwok, MClSc/PhD candidate).
 This work is supported by the Natural Sciences and Engineering Research Council of Canada.

 - Investigating the relationship between language, reading, and math skills in children through an epidemiological study of kindergarteners in Middlesex County, with Dr. Lisa Archibald (PI), and co-investigators Drs.
 Marc Joanisse and Daniel Ansari at Western and Dr. Christine Stager at TVDSB.
 This work is supported by the Natural Sciences and Engineering Research Council of Canada.

-- Comparing adults with Asperger Syndrome to those with Nonverbal LD on cognitive and linguistic tests of integration (Margot Stothers, PhD candidate).
+- Comparing adults with autism spectrum disorder to those with Nonverbal LD on cognitive and linguistic tests of integration (Margot Stothers, PhD candidate).

 - Examining the impact of play-based, parent-coaching interventions on communication outcomes in children with ASD (Amanda Binns, PhD candidate).